minjeongjoycekim/minjeongjoycekim.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Economics at the University of Michigan.
+I am a PhD Candidate in Economics at the University of Michigan. **I am on the 2026-2027 job market**.

 My research interests are at the intersection of public and labor economics.
 I am particularly interested in the topics of taxation, human capital, inequality, labor market discrimination, and political economy.